rwxrob/skilstak/docs/boost/2023/week4.md

     * `clear` (or `c`)
 1. How do I see where I am?
     * `pwd`
-1. How do I see what is in this directory?
+1. How do I see everything in this directory?
     * `ls -al`
 1. How do get help information about a command?
     * `CMD -h` or `CMD --help`